pasekji/bi-eha/imgur-bug-bounty.md

 - **Imgur is durable to PHP remote code executions via uploaded images.**
 - **Video to gif function was also tested for remote code execution with the above test with no vulnerable outcomes. - imgur.com/vidgif**

-## 4. SQL injection
-- SQL Injection (SQLi) is a type of injection attack that makes it possible to execute malicious SQL statements.
-- These statements control a database server behind a web application.
-- Attackers can use SQL Injection vulnerabilities to bypass application security measures.
-- They can go around authentication and authorization of a web page or web application and retrieve the content of the entire SQL database.
-- They can also use SQL Injection to add, modify, and delete records in the database.

-#### How to prevent SQLi?
-- The only sure way to prevent SQL Injection attacks is input validation and parametrized queries including prepared statements.
-- The application code should never use the input directly.
-- The developer must sanitize all input, not only web form inputs such as login forms.
-- They must remove potential malicious code elements such as single quotes.
-- It is also a good idea to turn off the visibility of database errors on your production sites.
-- Database errors can be used with SQL Injection to gain information about your database.
-- SQLi can be done by both url querries f.e. (imgur.com/search/score?q=otter) or by passing the SQL queries directly through the text forms.

 #### Exploitation - SQLmap tool
 - SQLmap is an open source penetration testing tool that automates the process of detecting and exploiting SQL injection flaws and taking over of database servers.